 Abrus seed used as a simile:

-The colour of red gunja seed is used as a standard to explain normal colour of blood and also normal menstrual flow. – Charaka Sutrasthana 24/22
+The color of red gunja seed is used as a standard to explain normal colour of blood and also normal menstrual flow. – Charaka Sutrasthana 24/22

-The colour of skin lesions in Kakanaka Kushta – one among seven major types of skin disorders turns to red like abrus seeds.
+The color of skin lesions in Kakanaka Kushta – one among seven major types of skin disorders turns to red like abrus seeds.
 Reference: Charaka Chikitsa 7

 Gunja – usage in weights